CacharyT/CacharyT/README.md

 Hi 👋 My name is Cachary Tolentino
 ===============================

-Data Analyst, Game Developer, Student Aid, and EOF Mentor
+Data Analyst & Game Developer
 -----------------------------

 * 🌍  I'm from the Phillipines but live in New Jersey